gfeiden/MagneticFieldEvolutionVR/prop/outline.md

 #### P1.3 Magnetic Fields in Young Brown Dwarfs and Giant Planets

 ### P2.
 Starspots and Atmospheric Considerations
+Exploring the impact of starspots on observable properties (preliminary: Feiden & Christophe, in prep).
+[NORDITA] Including magnetic fields in stellar atmosphere models to better prescribe surface boundary conditions.
+[Uppsala]

 ### P3.
 Fundamental Properties of Young Stars
+Confronting model predictions of young star properties as a function of age using a large number of stars characterized with spectro-bolometric techniques (CALYPSO) and young eclipsing binaries observed by Kepler/K2.
+[Hawaii; UT Austin]

 ### P4.
 Homogeneous Ages for Young Stellar Associations
+Deriving homoegenous ages for young stellar associations using available literature data.
+Provides constraints on a number of interesting astrophysical phenomena. [partially with UT Austin; Stockholm]

 ## Significance
   - Ages of Young Stars